These UK Shared Prosperity Fund projects in Edinburgh are under the People and Skills theme.

 Barnardos Employment Skills Training programme is for 15 – 29-year-olds.
 It offers personal development opportunities and a range of options supporting young people in training, education and career progression.

-The Prince’s Trust offers courses offered for young people aged 11-30, supporting them to develop essential life skills, get ready for work and access job opportunities.
+The King’s Trust offers courses offered for young people aged 11-30, supporting them to develop essential life skills, get ready for work and access job opportunities.

 Funding particularly supports the Get Into programme, which helps those closer to the labour market, and the Explore programme, designed for those further away from moving into work.

-The Learning, Employability, and Purpose (LEAP) programme will support 10 women facing barriers to employment to return to work through an 8–10-week volunteering placement.
-The placement will be accompanied by management and leadership training.
-In parallel, training and support will be offered to third sector organisations in how to find, recruit, and retain this talent through flexible working and positive workplace cultures.
+The Learning, Employability, and Purpose (LEAP) programme supports 10 women facing barriers to employment to return to work through an 8–10-week volunteering placement.
+The placement is accompanied by management and leadership training.
+In parallel, training and support is offered to third sector organisations in how to find, recruit, and retain this talent through flexible working and positive workplace cultures.

-Individuals from the South Asian community will be supported with digital learning and English conversation to enhance their basic career skills.
-Twenty individuals will be supported one-to-one, to improve their digital and English-speaking skills and to decrease the barriers they face in accessing the labour market.
+Individuals from the South Asian community are supported with digital learning and English conversation to enhance their basic career skills.
+Twenty individuals are supported one-to-one, to improve their digital and English-speaking skills and to decrease the barriers they face in accessing the labour market.

-Volunteering Vibes aims to build community and office-based volunteering capacity within Edinburgh, creating opportunities that develop skills, confidence, and relationships long-term.
-This project includes immediate volunteer recruitment, training, and support, as well as building a foundation of activity and collaborations to consistently deliver more city-wide volunteering opportunities past the funding period.
+Volunteering Vibes built community and office-based volunteering capacity within Edinburgh, creating opportunities that develop skills, confidence, and relationships long-term.
+This project included immediate volunteer recruitment, training, and support, as well as building a foundation of activity and collaborations to consistently deliver more city-wide volunteering opportunities past the funding period.
+The UKSPF funding for this project has now come to an end.

-Lend a Hand will support people over 50, who are economically inactive, to re-enter the labour market, by providing community-based learning and development opportunities in joinery, horticulture, and construction, within community greenspace/growing projects across the city.
+Lend a Hand delivered support to people over 50, who were economically inactive, to re-enter the labour market, by providing community-based learning and development opportunities in joinery, horticulture, and construction, within community greenspace/growing projects across the city.
+The UKSPF funding for this project has now come to an end.

-Additional ESOL provision at Fresh Start will support new Scots to make a life for themselves in Scotland.
-The programme will support the social integration, language development skills, and employability opportunities of new Scots and refugees living in the northwest locality of Edinburgh.
+Additional ESOL provision at Fresh Start supported new Scots to make a life for themselves in Scotland.
+The programme supported the social integration, language development skills, and employability opportunities of new Scots and refugees living in the northwest locality of Edinburgh.

-This project will provide two ‘English as a Second Language’ classes per week for up to 30 people from community groups in Southwest Edinburgh, helping to promote community cohesion, and integration into Scottish society.
-The classes will also foster employment and learning outcomes for adults aged 16+.
+This project provided two ‘English as a Second Language’ classes per week for up to 30 people from community groups in Southwest Edinburgh, helping to promote community cohesion, and integration into Scottish society.
+The classes also foster employment and learning outcomes for adults aged 16+.

-The Edinburgh Supported Employment Consortium will deliver digital skills courses to clients who have disabilities and health conditions to boost digital inclusion and enhance the life skills of 80 individuals from Edinburgh’s most disadvantaged groups.
-Topics will include IT confidence, computing skills for employability, managing your money, social media and staying safe online.
+The Edinburgh Supported Employment Consortium delivered digital skills courses to clients who had disabilities and health conditions to boost digital inclusion and enhance the life skills of 80 individuals from Edinburgh’s most disadvantaged groups.
+Topics included IT confidence, computing skills for employability, managing your money, social media, and staying safe online.
+The UKSPF funding for this project has now come to an end.

 This additional funding will extend the current MacMillan Skills Hub capacity to reach out and engage with 40 additional people who are economically inactive.
 The Hub will also run a 50+ Transferable Skills Academy and a Green Skills Academy with employers offering a guaranteed interview.
 The latter will link into the Green Freeport vision.

-Additional funding will make provision for 40 people who are unemployed and who are homeless or with experience of homelessness to gain skills, experience, and qualifications in food hygiene and preparation.
-Many participants are expected to be over the age of 50.
+Additional funding made provision for an extra 40 people who were unemployed and who were homeless or with experience of homelessness to gain skills, experience, and qualifications in food hygiene and preparation.
+Many participants were aged 50 or over.
+This extension funding has now come to an end.